matthewjflanagan/Regex-Tutorial/gist-template.md

 # Matching Email Addresses
-In this repository I and going to demonstrate a regular expression, also called "regex".
-For the example below we will be explaining the regex  for matching an email!
+This repository is an explaination of a regular expression, also known as "regex".
+I will be explaining each component of the regex below that is used for matching an email address format.

 ## Summary

-I will be showing you how to match email addresses using the regex syntax:
+I will be explain each component of the regex below for matching an email address format:

  ```javascript
  /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
  ```

-This syntax requires our user to enter an email that 1. starts with a letter `a-z`, number `0-9`, or special characters `_\.-`, then the `@` is required before the second group of characters.
-Our user then must match any decimal digit (0-9)
+Anchors, Qualifiers, Grouping Constructs, Bracket Expressions, Character Classes, The OR Operator, Flags, and Character Escapes are the components used in this regex to set the criteria of the format a user must use when typing an email address.

 ## Table of Contents